COUNSELING AND COACHING FOR ARTISTS AND CREATIVE INDIVIDUALS

-While creative individuals are innately talented, with certain genetic traits and predispositions to certain kinds of personality traits, these natural gifts can be supported, developed, organized, and refined, to support meaningful productively.
-Coaching can provide you with practical skills to enhance creativity, artistic growth, and productivity.
+Creative individuals are innately talented, with certain genetic traits and predispositions to certain kinds of personality traits.
+Coaching and counseling can provide you with practical skills to enhance creativity, support artistic growth, enrich meaning, and improve productivity.

 ARTISTS AND HIGHLY CREATIVE

 INDIVIDUALS ARE A SPECIAL POPULATION WITH UNIQUE NEEDS.

 I can assist you with setting and achieving goals, establishing effective studio/rehearsal practices, applying time management principles, finding your unique sources of inspiration, developing commitment to your work, reconnecting with passion, developing or changing your individual style, understanding and transforming creative blocks, or exploring potent imagery.
 You define the problems to be addressed during our work together.

 Creativity can be practiced as a way heal individuals (both the artist and the art audience), communities, and our little planet, serve as a spiritual practice, or used to explore personal mythology.

 Sometimes, there are wounds from past experiences with teachers, professors, parents, partners, or other significant others, that continue to affect creativity and productivity in the present.
 Past traumas and losses can also negatively affect the creative process.
 I use research based trauma treatment known as EMDR (eye movement desensitization and reprocessing) as well as sand tray, art therapy, humanistic and transpersonal psychology, biofeedback, cognitive restructuring, metaphor, dreamwork, deep empathy, and compassion.

 Also, relationships with significant others, partners, spouses, children, etc., are affected when someone in the family system is an artist.
 Conventional ideas about family and gender - or conventional ideas about artists - might impair healthy relationships with others and with self.